 15) Are there part-time or weekend positions available?

 Main Line Health offers part-time positions and a weekend program; however, nurse residents are required to work full-time.
 In order to be eligible for the weekend program, nurses must have at least one year experience in that particular area.

 16) What happens after I complete the nurse residency program?
 Do I have to apply for a position?

 During your first year at Main Line Health, you are considered a staff nurse and are working in a full time position.
 After that year is complete, you will remain on your hired unit.

 17) How long do I have to stay on my hired unit?

 Main Line Health offers numerous opportunities for our staff nurses to develop and grow their skills.
-Once you have at least one year of experience on your unit, you are eligible to apply for another position at Main Line Health.
+Once you have at least 15 months of experience on your unit, you are eligible to apply for another position at Main Line Health.
 However, please keep in mind that certain specialty areas have certain requirements for applying and may require more experience and additional certifications.